-The Commission tasked the Permanent Secretariat of the Transport Community to facilitate the coordination and implementation of measures between the EU and the Western Balkans Six.
-The measures to set in place to improve the coordination between Members States and Western Balkan parties will however be tackled in a separate document.
+The Commission tasked the Permanent Secretariat of the Transport Community to facilitate the coordination and implementation of measures between the EU and the Western Balkans Six economies.

 1. COLLECTING INFORMATION

 The Transport Community Permanent Secretariat's Role: following a similar approach of the recently published EU Guidelines C(2020) 1753 final of 16.03.2020 "Any planned transport-related restrictions should be notified to the Commission and to all other Member States in a timely manner and, in any event, before they are implemented, SEE partners should be instructed to inform Transport Community Permanent Secretariat on any such measure they are taking or plan to take in the short term and having an impact on the movement of goods and persons.